google/eng-practices/README.md

     Other organizations often call this a "change", "patch", or "pull-request".
 *   **LGTM**: Means "Looks Good to Me".
 It is what a code reviewer says when approving a CL.
+*   **NIT**: Sometimes the reviewer will prefix his comments with "Nit:".
+    This means that he's just "nitpicking"  --you don't have to fix these points, but we'd like you to.

 ## License